 And it’s not because we weren’t there.
 Women have long had a place in stories and theories of war.
 As causes of war (Helen of Troy, anyone?), as victims of war, as supporters or protesters of war, and as warriors in our own right.
 Athena was a warrior goddess.
 Boudicca was a warrior queen.
 Joan of Arc was a warrior girl.
 Spartan mothers were legendary for their ferocity in matters of battle (Jean Jacques Rousseau used the example of the ‘Spartan Mother’ – the woman who, upon asking a messenger for news of the war and receiving his response that her sons had been slain, said, ‘vile slave, was that what I asked?‘ – as his primary example of the hypothetical good citizen.)
 Machiavelli reminds us that Caterina Sforza abandoned her children to avenge a political conspiracy against her husband (‘and to show that she did not care for her children, she showed them her genital parts, saying that she still had the mode for making more of them.‘ One of the original bad mothers, she.)
 And there’s been excellent academic work on the rhetorical use of language related to mothers and motherhood in popular discourse around contemporary war-making.
 Women are all over these stories.
-Mothers are all over these stories.
+They are the ships, the weapons, the nations, the motherlands in these stories.
 Our inclusion is not the problem.
 Our authority – qua authorship – is the problem.

 So we need not only to keep telling our stories, we need to keep insisting upon and asserting and celebrating the importance of those stories.
 We need to keep raising our voices.
 We need to keep ignoring anyone who tells us to keep them down.
 We need to ignore our own impulses to tell ourselves to keep it down.
 We need to be warriors for our own cause.